Jguan10/EZ-Rx-ID/README.md

 ## Future Steps 🔧
 ### Rag Development
-- Adding other tools like BioGPT
+- Adding other tools like BioGPT, an LLM to evaluate responses
 - Restructuring vectorDB
 - Further transforming of Data